 The Canadian Propane Distribution business' operations are subject to the risks associated with handling, storing and transporting propane in bulk.
 The potential exists for accidents to occur or equipment to fail which could result in the release of propane, which could result in a fire or explosion causing damage to facilities, death or injury and liabilities to third parties.
-The storage and transfer of propane has limited impact on soil or water given that a release of propane will disperse into the atmosphere.
+Any environmental, health or safety related incidents may result in regulatory or legal action which could results in adverse consequences such as fines, damages, increased costs, legal actions, other sanctions and negative publicity which could have an adverse effect on our business.

-USRF safety practices and regulatory compliance are an important part of its business, which is managed through a centralized safety and environment system.
-USRF's operations are subject to the risks associated with handling, storage and transporting refined fuels in bulk.
+US Propane's safety practices and regulatory compliance are an important part of its business, which is managed through a centralized safety and environment system.
+US Propane's operations are subject to the risks associated with handling, storage and transporting refined fuels in bulk.
 The potential exists for accidents to occur or equipment to fail which could result in the release of these substances, which could result in a fire or explosion, causing damage to facilities, death or injury and liabilities to third parties.
+Any environmental, health or safety related incidents may result in regulatory or legal action which could result in adverse consequences such as fines, damages, increased costs, legal actions, other sanctions and negative publicity which could have an adverse effect on our business.

 The storage and delivery of refined fuels poses the potential for spills which impact the soils and water of storage facilities and customer properties.
-USRF operated bulk storage areas and loading/unloading points have secondary containment to prevent spills from reaching soil or ground water.
+US Propane operated bulk storage areas and loading/unloading points have secondary containment to prevent spills from reaching soil or ground water.
 Customer locations are inspected by drivers and technicians during visits to identify potential release hazards and necessary corrections are performed before product is delivered.
 A release that could impact soil or ground water is required to be reported to the appropriate government agencies; clean-up operations are conducted by internal and third party technicians.
-USRF's commodities create greenhouse gases.
+US Propane's commodities create greenhouse gases.
 The regulatory landscape related to greenhouse gases could change based on ongoing discussions in various political and environmental forums.